-The table below sets forth information as of September 30, 2008, with respect to compensation plans under which our common stock is authorized for issuance.
-The figures related to the equity compensation plan approved by security holders relate to our 1996 Stock Option Plan, 1999 Stock Option Plan, 2000 Stock Option Plan, 2002 Stock Option Plan and 2006 Stock Option Plan.
-As of September 30, 2008, we did not have any equity compensation plans that have not been approved by security holders.
+The table below sets forth information as of September 30, 2009, with respect to compensation plans under which our common stock is authorized for issuance.
+The figures related to the equity compensation plan approved by security holders relate to our 1999 Stock Option Plan, 2000 Stock Option Plan, 2002 Stock Option Plan and 2006 Stock Option Plan.
+We do not have any equity compensation plans that have not been approved by security holders.

-Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity Compensation Plans Approved by Security Holders 3,740,158 \$0.71 363,032
+Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (a) (b) (c) Equity Compensation Plans Approved by Security Holders 3,533,000 \$ 0.56 396,811